Home > Therapy > ACT

 FAQ

-Psychological flexibility means learning to make space for difficult feelings without letting them control your life.
-You learn to stay true to what matters to you, even when things get tough.
+Psychological flexibility means making space for difficult emotions without letting them control your life.
+You stay connected to what matters to you, even when things get tough.

 What if I struggle to accept my feelings?

-Does ACT help if I’ve already been in therapy for a long time?
+Can ACT help if I’ve already had therapy before?

 GZ-Psychologist